box/developer.box.com/guides/tooling/cli/jwt-cli.md

 source_url: >-
   https://github.com/box/developer.box.com/blob/main/content/guides/tooling/cli/jwt-cli.md
 ---
-# Box CLI Using JWT Authentication
+# (Appendix) Box CLI Using JWT Authentication

+Previously, our [Box CLI Quick Start Guide][qs], followed the JWT or server authentication application setup flow.
+Since we released a new OAuth 2.0 version of the Box CLI, we updated it to use the new feature.
+We migrated the original JWT setup instructions here, in case you would still like to use the server authentication application type.

+## Setup a JWT application

 The first step to using the CLI with server authentication is creating a Box application in the